rcaught/datasette-updated/README.md

 ```
 ## Usage

+### Static configuration
-You can have a different updated per table, database or Datasette instance.
+You can have a different updated value per table, database or Datasette instance.
 If undefined at any level, values will fall back in that order.

 If you have known static values, you can define them in your base `metadata.(json|yml)``:
 ```json